Gorgany Nature Reserve

-Gorgany Nature Reserve (Заповідник «Ґорґани») is a strict nature reserve (a 'zapovidnyk') of Ukraine that covers a part of the Gorgany mountain range of the Outer Eastern Carpatians in southwest Ukraine.
+The Gorgany Nature Reserve (Заповідник «Ґорґани») is a strict nature reserve (a zapovidnyk) of Ukraine that covers a part of the Gorgany mountain range of the Outer Eastern Carpatians in southwest Ukraine.
 The reserve is 46% old-growth forest, one of the last and largest such stands in Europe.
 The reserve was originally created in 1996 to protect relic stands of Stone pine trees (Pinus cembra).
 The reserve is administratively in the Nadvirna District of Ivano-Frankivsk Oblast.

 Topography

 The Gorgany range is mostly strongly-layered sedimentary rock (a type called flysch), that fractures into debris fields known locally as 'gorgan'.
 The full vertical range of the central Carpatians are represented, with altitudes in the park ranging from 710 to 1754 meters above sea level.
 The range runs from northwest to southeast, on Cretaceous and Quaternary conglomerates, sandstones, clay and marls.

 There are 30 mountain streams in the park, forming a dense network that feed into the Bystrytsia River.
 The steep landscape, formed in the Wurzburg glaciation, is covered with coniferous forests.